nxthuan512/Data-Structures-Algorithms-Cplusplus/README.md

-# Data Structure and Algorithms
+## Description
-A collection of some fun data structure and algorithms relating problems.
+A collection of many data structures and algorithms implemented in C++.

+## Contents
+### 1. cpp_challenges:
+This directory includes the solutions of several section challenges in the [Beginning C++ Programming](https://intel.udemy.com/course/beginning-c-plus-plus-programming/learn/lecture/9535214#overview) course, instructed by Dr. Frank Mitropoulos.

+### 2. data_structure_algorithms:
+TBD